Amr-sami/hadoop-wordcount-docker/README.md

 The expected output should be:

-Gelato  1
-Italy   2
+BigData 2
+Hadoop 1
-Pasta   1
+IBM 1
-Pizza   2
+MapReduce 2
-Venice  1